White houses with tile roofs, Cusco, Peru

 Cusco Cathedral, Plaza Mayor, Cusco, Peru

 One of Kokopelli’s four locations, the Cusco one is extra charming!
 With a range of dorm rooms and private options, a great bar (that is well removed from your sleeping accommodations), and a location right in the heart of the city, this hostel is a big hit with backpackers.
-Travellers rave about the breakfast buffet with decent coffee and warm bread.
-With an inner courtyard and sunny common areas, Kokopelli is both a great place to meet travellers and chill out after a long trek!
-A dorm bed costs just $10 US per night.

-Top 13 Things to do in Cusco!
+Top Things to Do in Cusco, Peru

-1. Boleto Turistico (Cusco Tourist Ticket)
+1. Grab a Boleto Turistico (Cusco Tourist Ticket)

-Most of Cusco’s touristic sites are all accessible with the purchase of the Boleto Turistico.
-The ticket will cost you a flat price of 130 Soles (approx $40 US) and grants you access to the locations for a total of 10 days.
-Sites include museums which explain the history of the Inca’s, a dance show of traditional Andean dances, and the many Incan ruins around the area (where you really get the bang for your buck).
-Included is perhaps the most impressive site in the city, Sacsayhuamán, where huge ceremonial walls loom over splendid views of the city.
+Sites include museums which explain the history of the Incas, a dance show of traditional Andean dances, and the many Incan ruins around the area (where you really get the bang for your buck).
+Also included is perhaps the most impressive site in the city, Sacsayhuamán, where huge ceremonial walls loom over splendid views of the city.

 The Inca ruins of Sacsayhuamán, Cusco, Peru